 We do have one thing in common: We are both free, and both deliver the results of the IR35 review instantly, within minutes.

-Here’s how our tool can help beat the compliance nightmare that is the public sector IR35 reforms.
+Here’s how our tool can help beat the compliance nightmare that is the Off-Payroll IR35 reforms.

-HMRC ESS tool.
+HMRC CEST tool.
 It came, it tested, it sank

 HMRC's tool is now widely accepted to be unreliable.
 HMRC still claim it is accurate despite objective factual evidence that demonstrates that it cannot give the same results as actual court cases.

 This isn't surprising.
-The recently released Employment Status Review acknowledged the complexity of building online tools to assess employment status, estimating that an accurate tool would take five years to develop.
-However, HMRC has attempted to achieve this in less than a year, having begun development very late after the March 2016 announcement of the IR35 reforms.
+The Employment Status Review acknowledged the complexity of building online tools to assess employment status, estimating that an accurate tool would take five years to develop.
+However, HMRC attempted to achieve this in less than a year, having begun development very late after the March 2016 announcement of the public sector IR35 reforms.

 Not only were they never going to build anything remotely accurate in such a short timescale, their goal of delivering 100% certainty and binary results was impossible to achieve.